 - Excluding someone It is not considered bullying if someone does not want to play with another child or not inviting someone to a party.
 However, repeated and deliberate exclusion can be considered bullying (see Social Bullying above). - Accidental physical harm A child might unintentionally bump into, hit or trip another child.
 It is not bullying if it is not deliberate or if it rarely happens. - Disliking someone Some children do not get along.
 Verbally or non-verbally communicating this or starting rumours is unacceptable, but a clash of personality is not bullying unless the behaviours of the children involved fit the criteria above. - Wanting to be in control Some children like to take on the role of leader.
 Whilst having someone else direct your play can be frustrating, it is not bullying unless the actions of the person meets the criteria above. - Intentional physical or emotional harm- children sometimes hurt one another intentionally (and this is not acceptable), but if this is not repetitive, it is not bullying. - Joking about, or with someone -Is not considered bullying unless the child has been previously made aware that their comments are perceived as inappropriate, hurtful or offensive by others. - Arguments We all argue from time to time, and arguments will inevitably happen at school.
 We cannot all agree with each other all of the time.

 While the above behaviours are not ideal, they are not bullying.
 Conflict and drama are not always bullying, and there is a distinct difference.
 Bullying is deliberate and repetitive.
-It is also important to remember that children are learning to navigate the world and how to 'be'.
-This is when they will learn what is acceptable and unacceptable as they need to learn the social norms of society.

 What is cyber-bullying?